MACC 7010. Financial Fundamentals. 0 Hours.

 A study of the fundamentals of financial accounting, cost accounting, tax, and auditing.
 Designed for non-accounting undergraduate degree major or those from a non-AACSB program needing special accounting knowledge prior to beginning regular MACC courses.
 The course is given over a 12-week period in the summer.

 Prerequisite: ACCT 3202 with a grade of "C" or better.
-A critical review, analysis, and evaluation of current accounting thought relating to the nature, measurement, and reporting of business income and financial position.
+An overview of financial reporting and methods used to analyze business income and financial position.

 MACC 7120.
 Financial Statement Analysis.
 3 Hours.